themrleon/JSF2Leaf/README.md

 # Overview
-JSF2Leaf is a JavaServer Faces component that allows a simpler way to insert maps into your webpage using just a tag, like any other JSF component.
+JSF2Leaf is a JavaServer Faces component that allows a simpler way to insert maps in your webpage using just a tag, like any other JSF component.
 This is possible because JSF2Leaf wraps the <a href="http://leafletjs.com">Leaflet</a> map library, using <a href="http://www.openstreetmap.org">OpenStreetMap</a> as map provider.

 ### Features
 * Simple, just a single tag and you have a map!
-* Support: Markers, Layers, Polylines and Circles
+* Support Markers, Layers, Polylines, Circles and [Clusterization](http://leaflet.github.io/Leaflet.markercluster/example/marker-clustering-realworld.10000.html)
 * Easy, no need to know Leaflet, javascript or any other map API !
-* Small ~ 53 kb
+* Small ~ 63 kb

 ## Usage
 Just copy [jsf2leaf.jar](lib/jsf2leaf.jar?raw=true) to: